kenichi884/M5StackToio/README.md

 ===============
 [日本語 Japanese](README_jp.md)

-This library is based on the original https://github.com/futomi/M5StackToio and the version https://github.com/mhama/M5StackToio that adds the Toio ID reading function, and is compatible with protocol v2.3.0.
-This is a combination of position-specific motor control.
+This library is based on the original https://github.com/futomi/M5StackToio and the version https://github.com/mhama/M5StackToio that adds the Toio ID reading function.
+This library is compatible with BLE protocol v2.3.0 or later.

 M5StackToio is an Arduino library for [M5Stack](https://m5stack.com/) to operate Sony Interactive Entertainment's "[toio Core Cube](https://toio.io/)".